nus-cs2103-AY2425S1/ip/docs/README.md

 ## Marking a task: `mark`

-Mark a task as completed.
+Marks a task as completed.

 Format: mark <taskIndex>